-As I write this, I am looking out into the big blue sea, sparkling and endless.
-The sweet and spicy aromas of wild roses waft through the air, whispering to the bees, come, pollinate me, and they do.
-The earth is buzzing and alive and I’ve been feeling so intensely, its touch upon me these past few days, here in sunny Seattle.
+As I write this, I am looking out over the big blue sea, sparkling and endless.
+The sweet and spicy aromas of wild roses waft through the air, whispering to the bees, come, and they do.
+The earth is buzzing and alive and I’ve been feeling its touch upon me so intensely these past few days, here in sunny Seattle.
 A nice little break.

 One day we rode our bikes all the way from Magnolia to Alki Beach and back, soaking up the 80 degree weather, basking in salty sea air and cloudless skies.
 Yesterday, we went to Discovery Park and hiked to the beach through dense lush forest, teeming with birds and song.

-The trees and plants all seemed to glow and I felt so in-love with everything, and finally Brian must have had enough, because he asked what drug I had taken that morning.
+The trees and plants all seemed to glow with life and I felt so in-love with everything, and finally Brian must have had enough, because he asked me what I was on.